Neil Rhind: 2012 Olympics

 Rhind was a supporter of NOGOE (No to Greenwich Olympic Equestrian Events) which organised ultimately unsuccessful opposition to the use of an area of Blackheath just outside the Greenwich Park gates, known as Circus Field, for Olympic equestrian events.
 Campaigners claimed that it would be unlawful for the London Borough of Greenwich to give planning permission for London 2012 to use the land because the enclosure of any part of the Heath, including Circus Field, would be contrary to the Metropolitan Commons Act 1866, which established the concept of metropolitan commons being available at all times for the benefit of members of the public.
-A NOGOE petition had gathered over 12,000 signatures, but the argument was rejected by Greenwich.
+A NOGOE petition gathered over 12,000 signatures, but the argument was rejected by Greenwich.

 Writing

-Rhind has written several books, starting in 1968 with The Consumer Wakes Up, and Make Me Understand Pregnancy and Childbirth and The Greenwich Theatre Book in 1969.
-Since then his output has mainly focused on subjects related to Blackheath, including two volumes on Blackheath Village and Environs.
-Drawing on his research and writing, Rhind has led numerous walks in the Blackheath area describing buildings of architectural or historical interest, and given many talks on local history.
+Rhind wrote several books, starting in 1968 with The Consumer Wakes Up, and Make Me Understand Pregnancy and Childbirth and The Greenwich Theatre Book in 1969.
+His output then mainly focused on subjects related to Blackheath, including two volumes on Blackheath Village and Environs.
+Drawing on his research and writing, Rhind led numerous walks in the Blackheath area describing buildings of architectural or historical interest, and gave many talks on local history.

+Honours

+Rhind was awarded an MBE in the 1999 New Year Honours for services to the preservation of the historical character of Blackheath.
+He was elected a Fellow of the Society of Antiquaries of London in June 2005 and, in January 2011, appointed an Honorary Fellow of the University of London, Goldsmiths College for his work in the conservation and historic research of south-east London.
+On 17 May 2017, he was awarded the Freedom of the Royal Borough of Greenwich.

+Death

+Rhind died on 10 February 2024, aged 87.